Back to blog

 remoteRef:

-key: database/postgres/production
+key: prod/payments/api/postgres

 property: username